eead-csic-compbio/bioinformatics/session1.md

 + The top and left margins of DP are filled with gaps of increasing length, and the origin set to zero

-+ The alignment DP matrix can now be computed from top left to bottom right according to the following recursive function, where *s(x,y)* is a scoring function/substitution matrix and *d* a linear gap cost
++ The alignment DP matrix can now be computed from top left to bottom right according to a recursive function that considers a scoring function/substitution matrix, a linear gap cost and the previously computed scores

 During the computation of the DP matrix, another matrix is used to record the previous cell which was visited before the current cell under consideration.
 This second matrix is used to perform the traceback step, in which the alignment is reconstructed backwards from the bottom right cell, as illustrated in this figure from [(Durbin1998)](http://eddylab.org/cupbook.html):